twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/include-files-from-elsewhere.md

 To include a subdirectory from another repository, e.g. [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh), you cannot use git submodules because chezmoi uses its own format for the source state and Oh My Zsh is not distributed in this format.
-Instead, you can use the `.chezmoiexternal.<format>` to tell chezmoi to import dotfiles from an external source.
+Instead, you can use the `.chezmoiexternal.$FORMAT` to tell chezmoi to import dotfiles from an external source.

 For example, to import Oh My Zsh, the [zsh-syntax-highlighting plugin](https://github.com/zsh-users/zsh-syntax-highlighting), and